Wade Wilson (criminal)

 Wade Steven Wilson (born May 20, 1994) is an American criminal convicted of the 2019 murders of Kristine Melton and Diane Ruiz in Cape Coral, Florida.
 Due to sharing the name of the Marvel character Wade "Deadpool" Wilson, Wilson has been referred to in the media as the "Deadpool Killer".

-Wilson was sentenced to death in 2024 after being found guilty of first-degree murder, among other charges.
-Prior to the murders, Wilson had a criminal history dating back to 2012, including convictions for burglary, grand theft, and firearms offenses.
+Wilson was sentenced to death in 2024 after being found guilty of two counts first-degree murder, among other charges.
+Prior to the murders, Wilson had a criminal history dating back to 2010, including convictions for burglary, grand theft, and firearms offenses.

 Life and early crimes

-Wade Steven Wilson was born on May 20, 1994 to teenage parents, with his father being 14, and his mother 13, and named "Anthony."
+Wade Steven Wilson was born on May 20, 1994 to teenage parents.
 He was adopted by Steve and Candace Wilson and raised in Tallahassee, Florida, where he attended Chiles High School.
 During his youth, Wilson was often described as "troubled" and was reportedly involved in minor criminal activities and substance abuse.
 He also sustained several head injuries during his childhood (4 concussions) and adolescence, which he later cited as contributing to his feelings of instability.

 His encounters with the law began in 2012 in Leon County where he was involved in various incidents, including burglary, assault, and firearm-related offenses.
 In November 2013, Wilson was sentenced to prison for burglary and grand theft, serving until September 2014.
 In 2015, he faced charges of sexual battery and kidnapping after a woman accused him of assaulting her in his vehicle following a party.
 However, he was acquitted of these charges by a jury.

+Wilson was a witness and informant for the Leon County Sheriff's Office in the 2016-2018 case against Brian Winchester who was also Wilson's cellmate.
+Wilson said he was offered $20,000 to kill Winchester's wife.
+Wilson then informed the police, claiming he didn't feel right about it.

 By 2017, Wilson was incarcerated again for stealing firearms, serving until July 2018.
-Later in 2018, he was mentioned in connection with the case of Denise Williams, the target of an alleged murder for hire plotted by her husband, Brian Winchester, while serving time with Wilson.
+Later in 2018, he was mentioned in connection with the case of Jerry Michael “Mike” Willams, the target of an alleged murder for hire plotted by his wife Denise Willams, while serving time with Wilson.
 He has said he received $20,000 in a white Manila envelope at a meet-up post-release while on probation to carry out the attack.
-In February 2019, his former girlfriend reported an incident in which he allegedly assaulted and strangled her.
-Although she initially accused him of kidnapping and rape, investigators did not pursue these charges due to a lack of evidence and an existing no-contact order.
+In February 2019, his former girlfriend reported an incident in which he allegedly assaulted and choked her.
+Although she accused him of kidnapping and rape, investigators did not pursue these charges stating there was a lack of evidence.
+DNA was collected at that time but the case was closed before it was processed.
 On July 1, 2019, Wilson was arrested again for battery.